kyverno/kyverno/test/conformance/kuttl/reports/admission/update/README.md

 This test verifies that aggregated admission report is correctly updated when a resource changes.
 A policy in Audit mode is created.
 A deployment is created, the deployment violates the policy and we assert the admission report contains a `fail` result.
-The deployment is then updated to not violate the policy anymore and we assert the admission report changes to contains `pass` result.
+The deployment is then updated to not violate the policy anymore and we assert the admission report changes to contain `pass` result.

 ## Expected result